ayakimchuk322/NightVision/README.md

-#NightVision
+# NightVision
 Easy and comfortable pages viewing at night time.

+## About
 Just open add-on menu and choose one of five night vision modes!

-NightVision supports inverting page colors, smart inverting, which does not invert images and videos plus 3 contrast modes, with green, red or light blue fonts on black background.
+**NightVision** supports inverting page colors, smart inverting, which does not invert images and videos plus 3 contrast modes, with green, red or light blue fonts on black background.
 Turning on/off or switching modes does not reload pages and applies to both opened and new pages.

+## Add-on page
+Visit https://addons.mozilla.org/en-US/firefox/addon/nightvision/ to download **NightVision**!